manu-4216/EduPortal/README.md

 # EduPortal

-`The go-to place for making the right education choices for you or your children`
+`The go-to place for making the right education choices for you and your children`

 ### User Stories:

 **I. Core features:**

-1. After filling a personality form, the user is shown his/her most suitable fields of study.
+1. After filling a personality form, the user is shown his/her most suitable fields of study. **DONE**

 **II.
 Bonus features:**